-Check out this excerpt from my book, Self-Driven Learning, “Ethical and Effective Test Prep”
+Check out excerpt from my book, Self-Driven Learning, “Ethical and Effective Test Prep”

 It’s approaching the time in many states when our students will have to take annual standardized tests.